-Ms. Mikiko Tanaka (Japan) is the UN Resident Coordinator and UNDP Resident Representative for the Co-operative Republic of Guyana.
+Ms. Mikiko Tanaka (Japanese) is the UN Resident Coordinator for the Co-operative Republic of Guyana.

-Prior to this appointment (2013-2016), Mikiko was UNDP’s Country Director in Yemen.
-From 2010-2013 she was Country Director in Timor-Leste and Deputy Country Director in Pakistan from 2007-2010.
-She served as Deputy Resident Representative in Benin from 2002-2007.
-Mikiko was assigned to New York with the Office of Human Resources as Coordinator, Leadership Development Programme from 2000-2002.
-She worked in China from 1999-2000 as UNV Programme Coordinator and Poverty Alleviation Advisor and was in Lao PDR as Assistant Resident Representative (1995-1999).
-Before joining UNDP, Mikiko worked with CARE International in Thailand as Project Coordinator (1994-1995).
+Prior to this appointment Ms. Tanaka was also UNDP's Resident Representative in Guyana from 2016 to 2018.
+From 2013 to 2016 she was UNDP’s Country Director in Yemen; 2010 to 2013 she was Country Director in Timor-Leste and Deputy Country Director in Pakistan from 2007 to 2010.
+She served as Deputy Resident Representative in Benin from 2002 to 2007.
+Ms. Tanaka was assigned to New York with the Office of Human Resources as Coordinator, Leadership Development Programme from 2000 to 2002.
+She worked in China from 1999 to 2000 as UNV Programme Coordinator and Poverty Alleviation Advisor and was in Lao PDR as Assistant Resident Representative from 1995 to 1999.
+Before joining UNDP, Ms. Tanaka worked with CARE International in Thailand as Project Coordinator from 1994 to 1995.

-Mikiko holds a Bachelor of Arts in Intercultural Communication from International Christian University, Japan, a Master of Rural Development Management from Khon Kaen University, Thailand and a Master of Science in Public Policy and Management from the University of London, England.
+Ms.Tanaka holds a Bachelor of Arts in Intercultural Communication from International Christian University, Japan; a Master of Rural Development Management from Khon Kaen University, Thailand and a Master of Science in Public Policy and Management from the University of London, England.
 She speaks French and English.

 The Role of the Resident Coordinator